ismet55555/AWS_Solutions_Architect_Notes/README.md

   - etc
 - Petabyte-scale analysis at half the cost
 - Separates storage and compute
-  - Store datat in S3
+  - Store data in S3
   - Run compute as you need it when processing the data
 - Can setup EMR cluster in minutes
 - Can run multiple clusters in parallel on the same data set